Polarimetry and albedo of the Near-Earth Asteroid 2025 FA22: Results

 \section{Results}

-The observing log and the polarisation measurements are given in Table~\ref{Table_Log}.
+The observing log and the polarisation measurements are given in Table~\ref{tab:ObservingLog}.
 Polarimetric data were collected in the B, V, and R bands.
-Although the observations correspond to the same nominal passbands, the specific filters used by each instrument have slightly different transmission functions.
-For instance, the B filter used by ALFOSC is not identical to the B filter employed by DIPol-UF.
-Due to the relatively smooth variation of polarisation with wavelength, the specific transmission curves of the filters have only a negligible effect on the measured polarisation, as verified through numerical simulations using FORS2 spectropolarimetric data.
-For simplicity, our results are reported under the generic BVR notation, even though some of the data in the same bands were obtained using distinct filter transmission profiles.
-The FORS2 spectropolarimetric values of Table~\ref{Table_Log} were convolved with the transmission curves of the DIPol-UF filters \citep[see, e.g., Eqs.~(19) of][]{Bagetal17b}.
+The FORS2 spectropolarimetric values of Table~\ref{tab:ObservingLog} were convolved with the transmission curves of the DIPol-UF filters \citep[see, e.g., Eqs.~(19) of][]{BagCoxetal17}.

-We have also determined the polarimetric wavelength gradient, or polarimetric colour, defined as
+We have also determined the polarimetric wavelength gradient, or polarimetric colour, defined as\,:

-where $\lambda_2 > \lambda_1$.
-The polarimetric colours $PC$(B,V) and $PC$(V,R) reported in Table~\ref{Table_Log} refer to the effective wavelengths of the BVR filters, and are expressed in \% per nm.
+where $\lambda_2 > \lambda_1$ are the central wavelengths of two consecutive bands (R and V, or V and B).
+Table~\ref{tab:Filters} summarizes the central wavelengths of the spectral bands of this work.
+The polarimetric colours $PC$(B,V) and $PC$(V,R) reported in Table~\ref{tab:ObservingLog} refer to the effective wavelengths of the R, V, B filters, and are expressed in \% per nm.

 In the following, we analyse the behaviour as a function of wavelength $\lambda$ and phase angle $\alpha$ of the quantity $\pr(\alpha,\lambda)$.